appKom/kioskTUI/README.md

 The software has not been tested on windows, as the windows terminal emulator infrastructure has really bad graphical protocols/compatibility.
 MacOS should work (UNIX based, iTERM's graphical protocol etc).
-It has also been tested on server configurations with no DE or compositor, and as of writing everything renders properly except the leaderboard banners.
+It has also been tested on server configurations with no DE or compositor, and everything runs properly, though the graphical borders get converted to true ascii characters instead.

 ## Use